Mortgages

 In Spain, property tax rates (Impuesto Sobre Bienes Inmuebles – IBI) are set by the local tax authorities.
 As such, they will vary depending on where you buy your property.
 You can expect a range from about 0.4% to 1.3% of the property value, according to land registry records.

-You will pay this Spanish tax as long as you own the property on 1 January of any given year, whether you are a resident of Spain or not.
+You pay this Spanish tax if you own the property on 1 January of any given year, whether you are a resident of Spain or not.
 However, you can generally pay in installments.
 Non-resident property owners may also need to pay income tax on any earnings from renting out the property.

 AmountTax rate